idrisr/notes/mac/keychain.md

 * The corresponding value is of type `CFString` and contains the server's domain name or IP address.
 Items of class `kSecClassInternetPassword` have this attribute.

+### `kSecAttrGeneric`
+* A key whose value indicates the item's user-defined attributes.
+* The corresponding value is of type `CFData` and contains a user-defined attribute.
+Items of class `kSecClassGenericPassword` have this attribute.

 ### `kSecValueData`
 * The corresponding value is of type `CFData`.
 For keys and password items, the